Paper Craft Techniques – Paper Tearing

 This tear produces smooth and straight edges with a little texture.
 Fold the paper with the image out.
 Run a slightly damp sponge (not too much water please) along the edge.
 Fold the edge in the opposite direction (the back of the paper will be out) and repeat the sponge along the edge.
 To create this torn edge, place the paper with the image side up on your table.
 Place a metal ruler along the wet tear line.
 Hold it firmly in place with one hand, and tear the paper up toward you with the other hand.
 TIP: Try to tear in one motion without stopping.
 It takes a few tries to get the feel of how much pressure to use.
 This works really well on large pieces of paper.

-This tear creates super fancy torn edges.
+This tear creates super fancy torn edges, it’s another fun way to achieve this technique.
 Many designs are available in hard plastic to use as guides.
 There are even kits that come with a water brush to make them easier to tear.
 To create these, lay the fancy edge tool on your paper and position it as you like.
 TIP: Tear along the edge…carefully and slowly, pulling the paper back over the guide as you go.
 You should pull fairly hard.
 Your hand will move down the paper as you work.
 It is not a one pull and done technique.
 This works well on any size paper that is smaller than your guide.
 It also works well on heavier weight papers.

-I hope you have fun tearing your TGF images to create more texture and interest.
+I hope you have fun tearing your TGF images to create more and different textures and interest.
 Paper Craft Techniques – Paper Tearing is just the first step in this series!
 I will be back next month with another technique tutorial.
 We have another torn edge tutorial by Diana on TGF called How to Make a Perfect Torn Paper Edge if you want a different technique.

 I also create Photoshop Elements tutorials and craft videos over on The Graphics Fairy Premium Membership site.
-You can find even more of my art, DIYs, and whimsical shenanigans on RebeccaEParsons.com (just launching it)!
+You can find even more of my art, DIYs, and whimsical shenanigans on RebeccaEParsons.com !